CloudWithChris/cloudwithchris.com/content/blog/static-webapps-general-availability.md

 ![Screenshot of the custom domain linking experience](/img/blog/static-webapps-general-availability/static-webapp-domain3.png)

-I haven't used Azure Functions for my Cloud with Chris website, so I'll skip past that aspect for now and leave that as [an exercise for you to investigate](https://docs.microsoft.com/en-gb/azure/static-web-apps/add-api?tabs=vanilla-javascript), dear reader - as well as [the associated monitoring](https://docs.microsoft.com/en-gb/azure/static-web-apps/monitor) for those APIs.
+I haven't used Azure Functions for my Cloud with Chris site, so I'll skip past that aspect for now and leave that as [an exercise for you to investigate](https://docs.microsoft.com/en-gb/azure/static-web-apps/add-api?tabs=vanilla-javascript), dear reader - as well as [the associated monitoring](https://docs.microsoft.com/en-gb/azure/static-web-apps/monitor) for those APIs.

 One incredible aspect about the service in my opinion is the focus on the development experience.
 There is a [Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) which makes it very easy to be productive with Azure Static Web Apps (e.g. adding new APIs).
 Not only that, but the [Azure Static Web Apps CLI](https://github.com/Azure/static-web-apps-cli) gives you the ability to host a local replica of the cloud environment, so that you can do your own local testing before you even enter into your CI/CD process.
 According to the blog post announcing the GA, that also includes mocked hosting platform features for authentication, custom routing, and authorization rules.
 I haven't had a chance to play with these aspects yet, but I'm looking forward to having an opportunity to do so!